 The Fine Print

-We cannot allow you to republish your guest post to your company blog, LinkedIn, Facebook or other sites afterward due to the risk of a Google duplicate content penalty.
-You are allowed to share a link to the original post on the Vidyard blog on your social channels.
+You are not allowed to republish your guest post to your company blog, Medium, LinkedIn, Facebook, or any other sites once published on the Vidyard blog due to the risk of a Google duplicate content penalty.
+You are allowed to share the link to your post.